 People often tell each other stories, which often communicate a value or meaning in the culture.
 Perhaps you have heard the saying, "The early bird gets the worm," with its underlying meaning that the one who is prepared and ready gets the reward.
 In North America, this saying is common, and reflects a cultural value about promptness and competition.
-Diverse cultures have diverse sayings that reflect differences in values, customs, and traditions.
+Diverse cultures have diverse sayings that reflect differences in values, customs, and traditions

 Judy Pearson, Paul Nelson, Pearson, J., & Nelson, P. (2000).
 An introduction to human communication: Understanding and sharing.
 Boston, MA: McGraw-Hill. and Joseph DeVitoDeVito, J. (1986).
 The communication handbook: A dictionary.
 New York, NY: Harper & Row. describe two key areas of language that serve to bring us together, but because they involve a specialized knowledge unique to the group or community, they can create barriers to outsiders.
 These are often called colanguages14, because they exist and interact with a dominant language but are nonetheless distinct from it.
 Jargon15 is an occupation-specific language used by people in a given profession.
 Think of the way medical caregivers speak to one another, frequently using abbreviations for procedures and medications.
-Slang16 is the use of existing or newly invented words to take the place of standard or traditional words with the intent of adding an unconventional, nonstandard, humourous, or rebellious effect.
-Think of how the words "sick," "fly," or "chill" are used in casual conversation (and as you read this, these words are probably already out of fashion.
-What are some current slang terms that you use in everyday conversation?)
+Slang16 is the use of existing or newly invented words to take the place of standard or traditional words with the intent of adding an unconventional, nonstandard, humorous, or rebellious effect.
+Think of how the words "cool," "glitzy," or "scam" are used in casual conversation.
 In addition to language-based barriers, there are also several factors, many of which we have visited in previous chapters, which can act as barriers to effective intercultural communication.